wp-plugins/event-commerce-wp-event-calendar/readme.txt

 == Description ==

-"Event-Commerce WP Event Calendar" plugin will enable online Event Ticket Booking services for your site. you can show and manage your event ticket Booking/any event(or something else).
+"EventCommerce WP Event Calendar" plugin will enable online Event Ticket Booking services for your site. you can show and manage your event ticket Booking/any event(or something else).
 You can manage the bookings (availability) on an ourly/custom time basis. event booking calendar page will be created automatically and to generate calendar in frontend shortcode will be automatically copied. you can add/edit sponsors/venues/organizers or any event or delete bookings from admin to manage the full system.

 > **Get more features for a small fee**
-> [Event-Calendar Wordpress event commerce Pro](http://wordpress-expert.codeinterest.com/) also comes with a premium paid version.
-Upgrade to [Event-Calendar Wordpress event commerce Pro](http://wordpress-expert.codeinterest.com/) for exceptional features, including a detailed Integrated Payment Gateway, Customized Calendar view, Free Technical support and much more.
+> [EventCommerce WP Event Calendar Pro](http://wordpress-expert.codeinterest.com/) also comes with a premium paid version.
+Upgrade to [EventCommerce WP Event Calendar Pro](http://wordpress-expert.codeinterest.com/) for exceptional features, including a detailed Integrated Payment Gateway, Customized Calendar view, Free Technical support and much more.
 [Checkout all the awesome pro features](http://wordpress-expert.codeinterest.com/).
 >